bootstrapworld/data-management/architecture.md

 -   Teaching context vs implementation

-<a id="orgf0bd74d"></a>
+<a id="orgd36df29"></a>

 ## Dimensions

+Most schools are members of districts or other support organizations.
+Partner organizations build contracts with Bootstrap to train cohorts of educators.
+A partner organization may or may not be a district.

-<a id="org7d3d6ef"></a>
+<a id="orge8b8b64"></a>

 ### Dimension Hierarchy

--   Contact
+1. Contact
-    -   User #subset, rather than child

     -   Enrollment

--   Curriculum
+2. Curricula

     -   Skills

--   Partner
+3. Partner

     -   Contract

--   Cohort
+4. Cohort

     -   Participant

     -   Event
         -   User
         -   Enrollments
             -   Role
                 -   Facilitator
                 -   Participant
                 -   Admin
                 -   Master teacher in training
                 -   Ambassador #not really an enrollment role
     -   States
         -   Districts
             -   Schools
                 -   Classes
                     -   Teachers
                         -   Implementations
+    -   School
+        -   Name
+        -   District/Org
+        -   Student Age or Grade Range
+        -   City
+        -   State
+        -   Address
+        -   Principal
+        -   Website
+        -   Gradebook/LMS Software
+        -   Tech Affiliation, Google, MSFT, etc.
+        -   CS Affiliation, Code.org, PLTW, etc.
+    -   District
+        -   Name
+        -   State
+        -   Serving Zip Codes
+        -   Website

-<a id="orge2e61a5"></a>
+<a id="orgfce9d27"></a>

 ### Dimension Tables and Attributes